FelipeVillota/db-check-cocaine-seizures/README.md

 Three basic approaches:

-1. Define ALL the rules per column -> Create a function per rule block -> Apply them row-wise, collect "violations"
+1. Define ALL the rules for columns -> Create functions per rule blocks -> Apply them row-wise, collect "violations"

 2. Just verify -> rules are handled in the spreadsheet

 3. A mix of both -> hybrid management

+In all the approaches we can flag directly or intervene as needed.

 ### Columns by theme: